As a result of growth and capacity, The Athelstan Trust school improvement cycle is continually developing and being refined.

 Termly:

-The School Improvement Leads meet with teams of key colleagues from across The Athelstan Trust to analyse data, share good practice and current research, collaborate on strategy etc. These meetings are currently active for English, maths, PSHE and pastoral leads, SENCOs, disadvantaged, data, attendance, CPD and Teaching & Learning leads.
+The School Improvement Leads meet with teams of key colleagues from across The Athelstan Trust to analyse data, share good practice and current research, collaborate on strategy, encourage peer support and resource sharing to reduce workload etc. These meetings are currently active for English, maths, science, PSHE, mental health and pastoral leads, SENCOs, disadvantaged, data, attendance, CPD / Teaching & Learning leads.

 Fortnightly:

-The CEO meets with the executive leadership group (Headteachers) to analyse, share, discuss and action school improvement work.
+The CEO meets with the Executive Leadership Group (Headteachers) to analyse, share, discuss and action school improvement work.
+Key actions and information relevant to school improvement is shared with the SI team.

 Weekly / daily:

-The School Improvement Team manage their own diaries to ensure that their time is spent working in schools as much as possible, often working in a way that is bespoke to particular need and context, as directed by the CEO and / or Headteachers and other school leaders.
+The School Improvement Team manage their own diaries to ensure that their time is spent working in schools as much as possible, often working in a way that is bespoke to particular need and context, as directed by the CEO, Headteachers, SSIL and other school leaders.
 For example:

-When not working in schools, the school improvement team is based in the central team office where they work collaboratively on leading the themed CPD programme, the learning circuit package, reading and planning for collaborative meetings, networking with other MATs and School Improvement Teams (e.g. CST, SW SI Network etc.) etc.
+When not working in schools, the School Improvement Team is based in the central team office where they work collaboratively on leading the CPD programme, the learning circuit package, data analysis, reading and planning for collaborative meetings, producing resources to support teachers and leaders, networking with other MATs and School Improvement Teams (e.g. CST, SW SI Network) etc.

 Vision, Values, Strategy and Culture: